Stroboscopic high-order nonlinearity for quantum optomechanics: Methods

-The Wigner function corresponding to a quantum state $\rho$ is defined~\cite{schleich_quantum_2011} as
+The Wigner function corresponding to a quantum state $\rho$ is defined~\cite{schleichquantum2011} as

 and the corresponding density matrix element can be obtained from the Wigner function by an inverse Fourier transform.
 It is therefore possible to extend this approach to any $W(x,p)$ beyond the Gaussian states.

-The evolution in the nonlinear potential can be straightforwardly computed in the position eigenbasis:
+The evolution of a state $\rho$ under action of a Hamiltonian proportional to a quadrature $\oper q$ can be straightforwardly computed in the basis of this quadrature, where it amounts to multiplication of density matrix elements with $c$-numbers: